-The winter term in-school practicum experience offers an extended opportunity for the preservice teacher to plan, develop, and teach lessons to all students in the classroom.
+The spring term from April to June in-school practicum experience offers an extended opportunity for the preservice teacher to plan, develop, and teach lessons to all students in the classroom.
 This is the time needed for the preservice teacher to develop their own professional identity as they practice teach under the direction and support from the associate teacher and the university advisor.
 It is also the time for the preservice teacher to demonstrate their capability to teach independently.
-Understanding that every preservice teacher develops at a different pace, we ask you to consider the following general guidelines for the 15-week block in Term 2 when agreeing to a teaching schedule in consultation with the preservice teacher and the university advisor:
+Understanding that every preservice teacher develops at a different pace, we ask you to consider the following general guidelines for the 11-week block when agreeing to a teaching schedule in consultation with the preservice teacher and the university advisor: